KRISTA SIMMONS IS A FOOD WRITER AND CULINARY ADVENTURER.

 She covers the world’s diverse culinary scenes using food as a gateway to explore local culture.
 Her enthusiasm and energy is palpable, always leaving her audience hungry for more.

 Krista is a regularly-occurring judge on Knife Fight, Top Chef Masters, and Hell’s Kitchen and has hosted segments on The Today Show, Queen Latifah, and KTLA, among others.
 She’s a social influencer with a highly engaged audience on Twitter and Instagram.

 She is a Global Corespondent for Travel + Leisure magazine, and the author of the Dining Agenda column for Departures magazine.
 She contributes to many other major national publications including New York Magazine, Mashable, and the Los Angeles Times.
 Krista has lectured on food and social media at the USC Annenberg School of Journalism and the UCLA Restaurant Industry Conference.

-Krista has attended culinary school and worked in every part of the business, from wine making to bartending to farming produce on organic farms.
+Krista has attended culinary school and worked in every part of the business, from wine making to farming produce on organic farms.
 She uses that experience to inspire her audience to eat, travel, and live better.